pcan/reflec-ts/README.md

 A enhanced (unofficial) version of the [TypeScript compiler](https://github.com/Microsoft/TypeScript) that provides Reflection capabilities.

-**Warning:** I'm improving the runtime API: some details will change until the first stable version.
-Keep your npm registry updated and feel free to submit issues/suggestions.

 ## Installing
 Releases follow the official ones, so I try to keep the same scheme.
 For the latest stable version: